Manual

 - Perform a cytospin preparation to differentiate the types of nucleated cells (e.g., neutrophils, lymphocytes, monocytes, synovial lining cells)

-Quality Control and Troubleshooting
+Quality Control & Troubleshooting

 -

-Use Calibrated Equipment:
+Use Calibrated Equipment

 - Ensure that pipettes and counting chambers are properly calibrated